 Popliteus tendonitis is an uncommon pathology that which often occurs in athletes and people with a history of other knee ligament injuries.
-The pathology involves popliteus muscle which is present on the posterolateral aspect of knee region.
+The pathology involves popliteus muscle which is present on the posterolateral aspect of the knee region.

 The popliteus tendon runs deep to lateral collateral ligament and passes through a hiatus in the coronary ligament to attach to the femur.

 It rotates the tibia medially on the femur or femur laterally on the tibia depending on which one is fixed.
-It also works to withdraw the meniscus during flexion in some persons, and provides rotatory stability to the femur on the tibia
+It also works to withdraw the meniscus during flexion in some persons and provides rotatory stability to the femur on the tibia

-In addition popliteus also acts as secondary restraint in preventing posterior tibial translation on the femur.
+In addition, popliteus also acts as secondary restraint in preventing posterior tibial translation on the femur.